Chris Reynolds Gordon (bottom right) and Heaven SX co-founder, Eva

 Chris Reynolds Gordon is kind of like Britain's answer to Dan Bilzerian.
-Only, while the latter made his name playing poker, throwing naked women off roofs, and rapidly becoming Instagram's most-followed misogynist, Chris has managed to get where he's at without any of the awkward social media machismo of his American counterpart.
+Only, where the latter made his name playing poker, throwing naked women off roofs and rapidly becoming Instagram’s most-followed misogynist, Chris has managed to get to where he’s at without any of the awkward social media machismo of his American counterpart.

-In light of the Killing Kittens group—probably the UK's largest sex party brand—recently inviting Heaven SX into its fold, I thought I'd catch up with Chris to find out how he makes his money.
+In light of the Killing Kittens group – probably the UK’s largest sex party brand – recently inviting Heaven SX into its fold, I thought I’d catch up with Chris to find out his thoughts on how he makes his money.

-Chris Reynolds Gordon: It's like going to any normal bar or club—you have people dressed up looking nice, chatting, laughing, getting to know each other.
-Then, a little bit later on—at about 12:00 or 1:00 AM, when the mood's right—the girls will go and get changed into lingerie.
+Chris Reynolds Gordon: It's like going to any normal bar or club – you have people dressed up looking nice, chatting, laughing, getting to know each other.
+Then, a little bit later on – at about 12 or 1 o’clock, when the mood’s right – the girls will go and get changed into lingerie.
 It's a bit of an awkward moment, with all the guys chatting and sitting with each other, then all these girls come in looking super hot and the atmosphere changes and people start disappearing.

 Why do you call it “elite”?

 I went to quite a lot of parties in the past, and everyone was calling them elite.
-But then you'd see, like, 50- or 60-year-old people who weren't that attractive.
-Not that there aren't attractive people in their 50s and 60s, but these weren't people you'd stereotypically think of as attractive.
-It's really quite a shallow thing, though, because what is good-looking?
-Basically, the hottest [people] we wanted to play with just got together—everyone who was a 10 on the hot chart.
+But then you'd see, like, 50 or 60-year-old people who weren’t that attractive.
+Not that there aren’t attractive people in their fifties and sixties, but they weren't people you'd stereotypically think of as attractive.
+It's really quite a shallow thing, though, because what is good looking?
+Basically, the hottest [people] we wanted to play with just got together – everyone who was a 10 on the hot chart.
 The average age is also quite young.
 There's nothing else like it.

 How many people do you have applying for each one?